lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Cloud Configuration
 ^^^^^^^^^^^^^^^^^^^

-This configuration requires the OpenStack Cloud plugin in Jenkins and is currently the only cloud plugin supported.
+This configuration requires the **OpenStack Cloud plugin** in Jenkins.

 OpenStack Cloud plugin version supported:

 * 2.30 - 2.34
 * 2.35 - 2.37

-Cloud configuration are managed via a directory structure in ci-management as
+Cloud configuration follows a directory structure in ci-management like this:
-follows:

 - jenkins-config/clouds/openstack/
-- jenkins-config/clouds/openstack/cattle/cloud.cfg
+- jenkins-config/clouds/openstack/**cattle**/cloud.cfg
-- jenkins-config/clouds/openstack/cattle/centos7-builder-2c-2g.cfg
+- jenkins-config/clouds/openstack/**cattle**/centos7-builder-2c-2g.cfg
-- jenkins-config/clouds/openstack/cattle/centos7-builder-4c-4g.cfg
+- jenkins-config/clouds/openstack/**cattle**/centos7-builder-4c-4g.cfg
-- jenkins-config/clouds/openstack/cattle/centos7-docker-4c-4g.cfg
+- jenkins-config/clouds/openstack/**cattle**/centos7-docker-4c-4g.cfg

-The directory name inside of the "openstack" directory is used as the name of the cloud configuration.
-In this case "cattle" is being used as the cloud name.
+This job uses the directory name of the directory inside of the "openstack" directory as the name of the cloud configuration in Jenkins.
+This is to support systems that want to use more than one cloud provider.
+In this example "cattle" is the cloud name.

 The ``cloud.cfg`` file is a special file used to configure the main cloud configuration in the format ``KEY=value``.